WakiMak/trentent.github.io-forked/_posts/2015-07-08-citrix-universal-print-server-troubleshooting-printing-blank-pages-or-inconsistent-printing.md

 Right? &nbsp;🙂

-Well&#8230; &nbsp;It turns out that our label printers were printing out blanks with Citrix UPS. &nbsp;To determine if it was truly the UPS causing my problem I enabled printer mapping, added the network printer locally complete with the native driver and launched my app. &nbsp;This mapped my local printer into my session with the Citrix UPD. &nbsp;I tried printing and&#8230; &nbsp; nothing. &nbsp;Just a blank label came out.
+Well... &nbsp;It turns out that our label printers were printing out blanks with Citrix UPS. &nbsp;To determine if it was truly the UPS causing my problem I enabled printer mapping, added the network printer locally complete with the native driver and launched my app. &nbsp;This mapped my local printer into my session with the Citrix UPD. &nbsp;I tried printing and... &nbsp; nothing. &nbsp;Just a blank label came out.

-To troubleshoot this process, Zebra actually has a good document on determining if your printer is rendering/printing correctly by [printing to a text file](https://km.zebra.com/kb/index?page=content&id=SO6873). &nbsp;If you have a new enough Zebra printer installed you can [actually use it to &#8216;preview&#8217; the label](https://km.zebra.com/kb/index?page=content&id=SO8374&actp=LIST) so you don&#8217;t waste paper, AND you don&#8217;t need have a label printer physically present beside you. &nbsp;Older Zebra&#8217;s don&#8217;t seem to have this functionality (LP 2824 I&#8217;m looking at you!). &nbsp;I had a PDF file I tried printing from PDF Architect that output to the text file.
+To troubleshoot this process, Zebra actually has a good document on determining if your printer is rendering/printing correctly by [printing to a text file](https://km.zebra.com/kb/index?page=content&id=SO6873). &nbsp;If you have a new enough Zebra printer installed you can [actually use it to 'preview' the label](https://km.zebra.com/kb/index?page=content&id=SO8374&actp=LIST) so you don't waste paper, AND you don't need have a label printer physically present beside you. &nbsp;Older Zebra's don't seem to have this functionality (LP 2824 I'm looking at you!). &nbsp;I had a PDF file I tried printing from PDF Architect that output to the text file.

 So, what did my print job look like?